An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation: Methods

 As a result, when $\tau$ is small enough,

 indicating that we should choose $\tau$ as small as possible.
-However, small $\tau$ will lead to a large variance of estimator due to Eq.\eqref{eq:var_of_loss_1}.
+However, small $\tau$ will lead to a large variance of estimator according to Eq.\eqref{eq:var_of_loss_1}.

-In our basic setting, for a mini-batch of samples, the weight and the size of these samples serve as two indicator of their importance for training.
-It comes with the insight that the larger the weight and the sample size of a mini-batch of samples, the greater their importance in training.
-When selecting $\tau$, two types of samples may be obtained.
+In our basic setting, for a mini-batch of samples, the weight and the size of these samples serve as two indicators of their importance for training.
+The insight is that the greater the weight and sample size of a mini-batch of samples, the higher their importance in training.
+When selecting $\tau$, two types of samples can be obtained.
 If $\tau$ is large, the obtained samples will be a batch of samples with similar weights.
-If $\tau$ is small, the obtained samples will consist of a small portion of samples larger weights and a large portion of samples with smaller weights.
-It may be difficult to compare the effects of these two types of the samples for both indicators vary.
+If $\tau$ is small, the obtained samples will consist of a small portion of samples with larger weights and a large portion of samples with smaller weights.
+It may be difficult to compare the effects of these two types of samples since both indicators vary.